 Information is often both private and confidential.
 As such, privacy claims may be brought as both a misuse of private information and breach of confidence.

-The GDPR is “directly applicable” EU legislation that stipulates how “personal data” and “sensitive personal data” should be processed and stored.
+The UK GDPR stipulates how “personal data” and “sensitive personal data” should be processed and stored.
 Whilst data protection rights are arguably not privacy rights as such, there is often an overlap.
-The Data Protection Act 2018 supplements the GDPR.
+The Data Protection Act 2018 supplements the UK GDPR.

 How can I stop my private information being misused, my confidence being breached or data protection rights being abused?

 It some instances it may be sufficient for us to send a legal notice or warning.
 If necessary we can seek an injunction (a court order) prohibiting the act.

 If my privacy has already been breached what damages am I entitled to?

 The High Court and the Court of Appeal set out the approach to privacy damages in 2015.
 Damages can be recovered (1) for the infringement itself/the loss of control over the private information and (2) distress, anxiety, injury to feelings and embarrassment suffered as a result of the breach.

 In some circumstances, it will additionally be possible to recover financial loss where a claimant can prove this has been caused by the breach.

 A successful claimant will normally also be entitled to recover most of their legal costs.